 For the same price, Square for Restaurants gives advanced POS features for food-and-drink establishments.
 For instance, it allows you to create floor plans and food menus in details, and also advanced reports related to the restaurant performance.

 With such amazing services at a very competitive price, what’s holding us back from giving Square a five-star review?

 Unfortunately, Square’s ultra-simple signup and acceptance process has a downside.
 The risk Square is taking by not vetting your credit history before approving your account is mitigated by strict, but undisclosed measures in order to limit fraud—including placing automated holds on transactions which their algorithm considers suspicious.

 These policies mean that Square can be a little risky especially for high-ticket merchants.
-In order to minimize the risk, make sure your processing patterns are accurately described in the application, and avoid processing unusually large transactions if at all possible.
+In order to minimize risk, make sure your processing patterns are accurately described in the application, and avoid processing unusually large transactions if at all possible.

-Adding to the frustration for many of these merchants, Square’s customer service can be difficult to reach and not always very effective.
+Adding to the frustration for many of these merchants, Square’s customer service can be difficult to reach and not always effective.
 Of course, this is the logical consequence of their business model — a great product at very low cost — but if thousands of dollars are being withheld from you for no obvious reason, you might not be very sympathetic to this argument.

 That said, Square has clearly made efforts to step up their game in this area.
-From email only support in the early days, Square now offers support via email, phone and Twitter from Monday through Friday, 6am to 6pm Pacific Time.
+From email-only support in the early days, Square now offers support via email, phone and Twitter from Monday through Friday, 6am to 6pm Pacific Time.

 Square Reader stuck to an iPhone, accepting contactless card.
 Photo: Square